FSU Community Supervisor Resources

 - In addition, we prefer that you have a minimum of three years of experience post Master’s degree (CF is included in these three years).

-- Supervisors MUST be physically on site while student is performing evaluations or treatments.
+- A clinical educator must be on site and readily available to assist the student with in-person care.
 If the supervisor is not on site, the student cannot earn clockhours.

 - CALIPSO Supervisor Instructions SLP - 22Sep23: Guidance for how to use CALIPSO